mdsimon2/RPi-CamillaDSP/README.md

 #### Title

-As of CamillaDSP V2, the first tab is Title.
 There isn't much to do in this tab, but the title and description fields can be populated.
 The title field is displayed on the first line of the [OLED display](#oled-display) described later in this tutorial.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/title.png" alt="title" width="600"/>